 SAFETY:

 Individual must keep safety as the first priority in the process; before beginning any job, the user must assure they have the correct PPE for the individual job.
 Maintaining the level of safety and secure nature of the work area is paramount.
 Assure personal safety by using caution in movement and taking necessary steps to avoid unnecessary personnel in the immediate area.
-Refer to the work-center OSP for specifics
+Refer to the work-center OSP for specifics.

 VTA Cavity Testing Using RF Test Stand